vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

    </tbody>
 </table>

 > **Note**: While PostgreSQL lets you change the format on a per-column/type basis in the protocol, Vertica currently does not honor that and instead does it as a session-level setting.
 So unfortunately that means its an all-or-nothing implementation - all data types must be implemented.
-To opt into binary format protocol for data reads from backend (queries), the frontend have to set the [StartupRequest](#startuprequest) message to include parameter 'binary_data_protocol' set to '1' ('0' is the default, which is the string format protocol), and set the [Bind](#bind-b) message's last two fields (result-column format code) as '1'.
-No Vertica clients currently support data writes (server-prepared statement bind values) to the backend in binaryformat.
+To opt into binary format protocol for data reads from backend (queries), the frontend have to set the [StartupRequest](#startuprequest) message to include parameter 'binary_data_protocol' set to '1' ('0' is the default, which is the text format protocol), and set the [Bind](#bind-b) message's last two fields (result-column format code) as '1'.
+No Vertica clients currently support data writes (server-prepared statement bind values) to the backend in binary format.

 ## Message Flow